 Copywriting Law #8: You Have to Market Yourself Like You Market Your Clients

 A lot of copywriters put in plenty of effort and skill into writing copy for their clients.
-But when it comes to writing their portfolio site, or their LinkedIn profile, or their prospecting letters, they let things slip.
+But when it comes to writing their portfolio site, their LinkedIn profile, or pitches, they let things slip.

-Don’t get me wrong: it can be hard to write about yourself.
-So just forget you’re you, and write for yourself as if you’re your client.
+Don’t get me wrong: It can be hard to write about yourself.
+So, just forget you’re you.
+Write for yourself as if you’re your client.
 What is your benefit to consumer?
 What’s your USP?
 What do you bring to the table?

 You need to take your own business just as seriously as those of your clients.